MrYsLab/pymata4/docs/enable_disable.md

 the continuing data stream may cause pymata4 to fail because the data stream is out of sync with pymata4's state.

-One way of making sure that you do encounter this scenario is to turn off reporting before exiting your application.
+One way of making sure that you do not encounter this scenario is to turn off reporting before exiting your application.